hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `storage_mb` - (Optional) Max storage allowed for a server.
 Possible values are `32768`, `65536`, `131072`, `262144`, `524288`, `1048576`, `2097152`, `4194304`, `8388608`, `16777216`, and `33554432`.
 Defaults to `32768`.

-* `properties_tags` - (Optional) A mapping of tags to assign to the resources Server Properties element.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---